Tejnu/Movie-recommendation-system-final/README.md

 - **Content-Based Filtering**: Utilizes movie features like genres, keywords, cast, and director for recommendations.
 - **Collaborative Filtering**: Suggests movies based on user behavior patterns.
 - **Data Insights**: Includes genre distribution, runtime distribution, and other visualizations for exploratory analysis.

+**Dataset**
+The system uses a movie dataset (movies.csv) containing features like genres, keywords, tagline, cast, and director.

 🛠️ **Technologies Used**